Is Rosemary Our Next Superfood?

 This makes it useful for bloating, gas, and digestive pain that is worse when fatty or fried foods are consumed.

 HOW TO USE ROSEMARY

 For improving brain function, mood and headaches, the best way to use rosemary is actually via inhaling the essential oil.
-Recent studies have shown measurable increase in memory function after simply using an oil snifter.
+Recent studies have shown measurable increase in memory function after simply using an essential oil snifter.

 For digestive, liver and cardiovascular complaints, rosemary is best made into a fresh tea (if you are lucky enough to have some growing in your garden) or used in a tincture.

 Another fun way is to make a rosemary vinegar, that can be used regularly in salads, on roast meats and in sauces.